makrai/notes/annamoradnejad2004-sentence-embed-humor.md

   * two contrasting settings confirm the strength and robustness of the model
 * two important factors in achieving high accuracy in the current task
   * usage of sentence embeddings and
-  * utilizing the linguistic structure of humor in designing the proposed model
+  * we utilized the linguistic structure of humor in designing the model

 # IV.
 Proposed method